wasmCloud/wasmCloud/crates/providers/blobstore-s3/README.md

 This capability provider is an implementation of the `wasmcloud:blobstore` contract.
-It provides a means to access buckets and files on AWS S3, and supports simultaneous S3 access from different actors configured with different access roles and policies.
+It provides a means to access buckets and files on AWS S3, and supports simultaneous S3 access from different components configured with different access roles and policies.

 ## Configuration